AdobeDocs/experience-manager-cloud-service.en/help/assets/manage-collections-assets-view.md

 ![Share link for assets](assets/share-link-collections.png)

-For more information on how to share collection links with external stakeholders, see [Share links for assets](help/assets/share-links-for-assets-view.md).
+For more information on how to share collection links with external stakeholders, see [share links for assets](/help/assets/share-links-for-assets-view.md).

 ## Download a collection {#download-collection}